It is important that individuals and groups who provide care to babies and young children be aware of the risks of choking.

 - Be extra watchful at parties and holidays, when balloons or small toys may be around.

 How can I make eating safer for a child?

 Always supervise young babies and children when they are eating.

-- Serve food in small amounts to prevent the child from putting too much food in their mouths.
+- Offer food in small amounts to prevent children from putting too much food in their mouths.

 - Introduce foods in textures that are safe for babies and young children.
 Offer cooked foods before trying them raw.
 For example, try applesauce or well-cooked carrots first and then offer grated raw apples or carrots at a later time.

 - Cut grapes, cherry tomatoes and hot dogs lengthwise and into small pieces until children are at least 4 years old and they can chew and swallow food that is the texture of steak without coughing.